-Tapas and food in Spain
+Spanish tapas and food in Spain

 What are tapas?

 They could be considered as appetizers, though if eaten one after another they may well make a dinner.
-They are very varied and range from a small cheese portion or olives to a piece of fried fish, omelettes, chorizos, etc.
+They are very varied and range from a small cheese portion or olives to a piece of fried fish, omelets, chorizos, etc.

 "Ir de tapas"

 This is the Spanish expression for dining eating tapas.
 Dining like this is equally about being social as it is about food.
-Locals do not stay at one place, but shift bars and enjoy the speciality at each place.
+Locals do not stay at one place, but shift bars and enjoy the specialty at each place.
 You should expect quite a noisy atmosphere at Tapas bars and we recommend that you get ready for it before you go for this experience.

 Another tip is about time: Spaniards are used to late dinners and restaurants do not usually start serving till as late as 9 p.m.
 Tapas can be enjoyed earlier since bars are open all day long and most tapas are ready to serve and do not require major preparation.
 We would like to stress again that "Tapas" is not a particular type of food but small portions of many different things served cold or hot.
 Years ago Tapas used to be given for free at most places.
 This is still the case sometimes, mainly in the South, where a Tapa is given for free to accompany a drink.
-However, you should expect to pay in most places, mainly if the tapa is of certain size.
+However, you should expect to pay in most places, mainly if the tapa is of a certain size.

 Tapas is very much a portrait of the Spanish way of life: friendly dinners, where socializing and talking is very important, and with rarely pretentious food.
-Spain is however well-known also for renowned restaurants, and the last ten years have witnessed an important development in this area, with many Spanish chefs gaining world class recognition and awards.
+Spain is however well-known also for renowned restaurants, and the last ten years have witnessed an important development in this area, with many Spanish chefs gaining world-class recognition and awards.

 Typical Spanish food dishes

 Gazpacho.
 It is a chilled tomato soup, excellent for hot summer days and very healthy.
-Gazpacho is made out of tomato, olive oil, garlic and sometimes bread.
+Gazpacho is made out of tomato, olive oil, garlic, and sometimes bread.
 It is very typical of Southern Spain.

 Pisto Manchego.
 Original from La Mancha, this is a vegetable dish, where all ingredients are slowly cooked together.
-It can be very tasty, and is normally served with a fried egg on top.
+It can be very tasty and is normally served with a fried egg on top.

-Tortilla (Spanish omelette).
+Tortilla (Spanish omelet).
 The most typical one is made with onions and potatoes.
 The secret of this tortilla lies in the olive oil used for frying it and in the quality of the potatoes.
 When a tortilla is good you will understand that the result is much more than what the ingredients suggest.

 Fabada Asturiana.
 This could well be described as the Spanish version of the French Cassoulet.
 Fabada is tyical from Asturias, and its secret lies in using the best quality ingredients included (beans, chorizo, morcilla, etc) Normally it is enough by itself for a full meal.